LukeRabauke/PizzaTemp/Readme.md

+--> PIZZATemp <--

+Within this repo I am providing everything you will need to build your own high temperature (±450°C) thermometer for your smart home (bases on Home Assistant and ESPHome).

+Short (and unsorted) Documentation

 List of components:
-- Batteryshield for Wemos D1 Mini v1.1.0
+- Batteryshield for Wemos D1 Mini v1.1.0 (from Ali)
 - 100k Ohm Resistor
-- Wemos D1 Mini
+- Wemos D1 Mini (from Ali)
-- OLED Display 1.3"
+- OLED Display 1.3" (from Ali)
 - 3D Print Housing (link to be added)
 - Amplifier (Link to be added)
-- Temperature Sensor
+- Temperature Sensor (Link to be added)

 ----------------------------------------------------------------------------------
 Battery Voltage:
 ![Alt text](image-1.png)
 Battery SoC:
 ![Alt text](image.png)
 ----------------------------------------------------------------------------------
 Berechnung Faktor für Analogwandlung inkl Spannungsteiler: